ariadne-cps/ariadne/doc/smt_solver_design.md

 - nonchronological backjump accounting;
 - learned-clause activity;
 - conservative learned-clause pruning;
-  The current policy deliberately protects recent, short, useful, protected and locked clauses.
-This is a soft retention policy rather than a hard bounded database guarantee; making pruning more aggressive requires an explicit progress argument to avoid rediscovering the same conflicts indefinitely.
+  The current CDCL implementation retains learned clauses once created.
+Candidate ranking and pruning statistics remain scaffolding for a future database reduction scheme, but clauses are not deactivated until that scheme has an explicit progress guarantee; experiments showed that aggressive deactivation can rediscover the same conflicts indefinitely.
+The configured learned-clause limit is therefore currently advisory rather than a hard bound.
 - theory-nogood minimization with a configurable budget.

 Theory results are interpreted centrally: `EPSILON_SAT` is consistent and